northeastern-rc/rc-public-documentation/docs/source/hardware/hardware_overview.md

 ## GPU Hardware

-Table 2 below shows the GPU Types, Architecture, memory and other features of the GPUs available on the HPC.
+Table 2 below shows the GPU types, architecture, memory and other features of the GPUs available on the HPC.
 All of these are NVIDIA GPUs available on gpu-equipped partitions.

 (gpu-table)=
 :::{list-table} The NVIDIA GPUs available on gpu-equipped partitions.